|Go to verse:|

 “Valley of Jehoshaphat.”
 For more on the Valley of Jehoshaphat, see commentary on Joel 3:12.(top)

-“have given a boy for a prostitute and sold a girl for wine.”
+“have traded a boy for a prostitute and sold a girl for wine.”
 In the ancient world when a nation conquered a foreign nation or even a large city, the people were usually taken as slaves.
 It sometimes happened that immediately after a conquest there were so many slaves that they were sold for ridiculous prices.
 That is depicted here: when God’s people were conquered and enslaved by foreign nations a boy was sold for the price of a prostitute, and a girl for some wine.(top)

 “and what would you do to me.”
 The sentence is unfinished in Hebrew, and is thus an anacoluthon, showing God’s great emotion at His people being conquered, mistreated, and scattered (cp.
 Keil and Delitzsch Old Testament Commentary).
 The verb is supplied in the REV for clarity of meaning.